 Have you ever lied to your person because you want to protect them?
 Have you ever thought that what they might not know might not hurt them?
 Have you ever purposely not disclosed something because you are scared of the emotional drama that might follow?

 - The first is that you are keeping something from your partner and that is a lie and that will only pave the ways for more lies.
-And if you are lying to your partner you are demonstrating that you might not love and respect them and your relationship might be hurting.
+And if you are lying to your partner you are demonstrating that you might not love and respect them and your healthy relationships might be hurting.

 - The other issue is that if you are ever caught in one of your lies, your partner will lose trust in you and going forward might be suspicious of everything you tell them.
 How much would that suck?